Peripli/specification/api.md

 ### Deleting a Service Instance

 Deletion of a `service instance` resource entity MUST comply with [deleting a resource entity](#deleting-a-resource-entity).

+This operation MUST fail if there are service binding associated with this service instance and neither the `force` nor the `cascade` flag are set.

+If the `cascade` flag is set, the Service Manager SHOULD try to delete all service binding that are attached to this service instance.
+Using the `force` flag MAY leave service bindings in the data store and the service brokers behind.
+There is also no guarantee that the service instance has been successfully deprovisioned.

 #### Route